Macrove/redis/README.md

-# redis2
+# redis

-A tiny Redis-like server/client built from scratch in C++, mostly to learn non-blocking socket IO and a couple of core data structures along the way.
+A tiny server/client interface built from scratch in C++, mostly to learn non-blocking socket IO and a couple of core data structures along the way.

 ## What's here